 Washington, DC

 Joy Miller is the Contract Manager for the American Transportation Research Institute (ATRI).
-She has almost 30 years of government contract management experience, with a specialization in transportation and trucking research.
+She has over 30 years of government contract management experience, with a specialization in transportation and trucking research.

 Joy is responsible for ATRI’s contract administration duties, including budget development and negotiations, auditing, state & federal compliance, and finance & accounting.